rgambord/c99-doc/doc/sections/12/index.rst

 .. _9899_Ep5:

+.. container:: snum

+   :ref:`5 <9899_Ep5>`

-:ref:`5 <9899_Ep5>` The values given in the following list shall be replaced by implementation-defined constant expressions with values that are greater than or equal to those shown:
+The values given in the following list shall be replaced by implementation-defined constant expressions with values that are greater than or equal to those shown:

 ::